 User interaction signals: Google will pay attention to how users interact with your site, so you should too.
 For example, if you have a high bounce rate, that shows that users aren’t getting what they need from the site.
 Also, if you’re using keywords that aren’t a good fit for the site, they may choose to bump you down the rankings.
-As such, you need to be paying attention to how your visitors are interacting with your site, and improve the experience for them.
+As such, you need to be paying attention to how your visitors are interacting with your site and improve the experience for them.

-You can find many SEO tools that help you in planning and drive right huge website traffic and increasing conversions.
+You can find many SEO tools that help you in planning and drive the right huge website traffic and increasing conversions.